About

 The ratings only relate to cycling the route in the direction described.
 While many routes will be roughly the same difficulty irrespective of the direction they’re cycled in, some are much harder in one direction due to altitude gains or prevailing winds.

-For all routes we’ve also stated how much we had to push our bikes on that route, to give a rough idea of how much of it other cyclists may find unrideable.
+For all routes we’ve also stated how much we had to push our bikes on that route, to give a rough idea how much other cyclists may find unrideable.

 Being Prepared in the Andes